storynoun. a description of events and people that the writer or speaker has invented in order to entertain people

 On the way from Hull we had gone from fluffy clouds, rain, big black grey clouds and stunning sunshine.
 We really had no idea what to expect from the weather tonight.
 Google had changed its mind every time we looked.

-We grabbed every bag and case we could, nobody was going back out in that – and we scrambled for the front door and sweated up 2 flights of stairs.
+We grabbed every bag and case we could, nobody was going back out in that – and we sweated and scrambled up two flights of stairs.

 It was 3pm.